 Scripting

-Script execution is particularly important given its prevalence on the web and warranted significant script engine improvements for IE8.
-Increasingly, the most interesting and popular websites are using script to bring content into the page dynamically.
-That means that the browser has to do more than show static text and images, it has to read and execute program logic (script) on each page.
-IE8’s improve script engine will significantly increase site performance on these dynamic, heavily scripted sites.
+For IE8, script execution is particularly important because of the prevalence of scripts on the web.
+A script is a set of instructions that can customize or add interactive features to a program, such as a browser.
+Increasingly, the most interesting and popular websites are using scripts to bring content into the site dynamically.
+That means that the browser has to do more than show static text and images, it has to be able to read and act upon the scripts for each webpage.
+The improvements to IE8 allow it to work even better with scripts, and this significantly increases the performance of dynamic, heavily scripted sites.

-Faster pages
+Faster Pages

 [Need description of networking improvements].